gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    for example match the hostname with a subjectAltName of type dNSName).
 The application using DTLS/SCTP MUST define what the identity is and how it is encoded and the client and server MUST use the same identity format.
+   Guidance on server certificate validation can be found in {{RFC6125}}.
    All security decisions MUST be based on the peer's authenticated identity, not on its transport layer identity.